noushinha/DeepOrientation/README.md

-# Deep Orientation Estimation in Cryo-ET (DeepOrt)
+DeepOrientation: Deep Orientation Estimation of Macromolecules in Cryo-electron tomography

 DeepOrt is a learning based network for orientation estimation based on six-Degrees-of-Freedom of the object (6DoF).
 The network architecture includes a multi-layer perceptron.